Summer Bucket List for Families

-1. GO FISHING - I have a lot of childhood memories of going fishing with my dad at a local pond.
+1. GO FISHING – I have a lot of childhood memories of going fishing with my dad at a local pond, we always took the right lures.
 As I recall I did more talking and splashing than fishing, but nevertheless, the time was well-spent for both of us!

 2. HIT THE BEACH – And for the experience most conducive to nature exploration, make it a non-commercialized one.
 Growing up I remember there being no comparison between the marine life that abounded on the unpatrolled, “sound” side of the beach as opposed to the crowded surf side.

 3. ROAST MARSHMALLOWS – Seriously, what kid (and grown-up for that matter!) doesn’t love marshmallows!